joshuaNathaniel/gh-project-manager/README.md

 ## Features
 - Initiate a project from your repo via organization or user.
 - Add your existing issues from a legacy project to your new project (beta).
+- View issues from project and filter by fields and state.
 - Update project fields on issues.

 ## Manual